Deploying a java-tron Node¶

 - Nile Testnet: https://nileex.io/

-- Private Network: https://github.com/tronprotocol/tron-deployment/blob/master/private_net_config.conf
+- Private Network: please refer to Private Network

 Starting a FullNode¶